EgorDudyrev/TP_AskMe/README.md

-# TP_AskMe
+# BKIT
-1st semester project of TechnoPark.
-WEB site used to ask question.
-Should be inspired by StackOverflow
+This repository is used to hold all the projects related to Uni's BKIT course